ucsd-cse231/sp24/src/week1/index.md

 `Value` type is really clumsy with pattern matching so it's not great for this tutorial.)

+### Parsing with S-Expressions

-We can add ths package to our project by adding it to `Cargo.toml`, which was created when you used `cargo new`.
+We can add this package to our project by adding it to `Cargo.toml`, which was created when you used `cargo new`.
 Make it so your `Cargo.toml` looks like this:

 ```toml